 The diploma program is a 30 hours credit system, it consists of four common courses and four speciliazed courses each course represents 3 hours, and a graduation project representing 6 hours.

-First Term: Basic Courses
+First Term: Fundamental Courses

-BC-101 ICT Project Planning and Management
+BC-101 ICT Project Management

 Fundamentals of project management, a framework of project management, project portfolio management, preparing project plan, software life cycle, sizing and estimation, project risk assessment, scheduling tasks, tracking technical activities, critical resources, schedule tracking, task assignment and activities, project risk tracking, Milestones review.
 Project quality management, human resource management, communication management.
 Lab: case study with a software tool.